If you are using LangChain (either Python or JS/TS), go directly to the LangChain-specific instructions.

 Example usage

-LangSmith’s tracing is done in a background thread to avoid obstructing your production application.
+LangSmith performs tracing in a background thread to avoid obstructing your production application.
 This means that your process may end before all traces are successfully posted to LangSmith.
-Here are some options for ensuring all traces are submitted before exiting your application.Using the LangSmith SDK
+Here are some options for ensuring all traces are submitted before exiting your application.Use the LangSmith SDK

 If you are using the LangSmith SDK standalone, you can use theflush method before exit:

-Using LangChain
+Use LangChain

 If you are using LangChain, please refer to our LangChain tracing guide.
-If you prefer a video tutorial, check out the Tracing Basics video from the Introduction to LangSmith Course.Connect these docs programmatically to Claude, VSCode, and more via MCP for real-time answers.
+If you prefer a video tutorial, check out the Tracing Basics video from the Introduction to LangSmith Course.Connect these docs to Claude, VSCode, and more via MCP for real-time answers.